Weston GO Station: Overview

-Weston station consists of three tracks served by one side and one island platform, and a fourth track and side platform are under construction on the east side of station.
+Weston station consists of four tracks served by two side and one island platform.
 Each platform has two sections: UP Express trains stop at high-level platforms at the north end of the station, while Kitchener Line trains stop at low-level platforms at the south end of the station.
-In addition to the Metrolinx-owned passenger rail tracks, the double-tracked Canadian Pacific MacTier Subdivision passes along the east side of the station.
+In addition to the Metrolinx-owned passenger rail tracks, the double-tracked Canadian Pacific Kansas City MacTier Subdivision passes along the east side of the station.

 The station is fully accessible, with pedestrian entrances from Weston Road and Lawrence Avenue and a pedestrian bridge across Lawrence Avenue.
 The station includes a kiss and ride passenger drop off area, and has a parking capacity for 220 cars.

-Further station enhancements have been in process since 2019, and are expected to be completed in 2022.
-Once completed, the station will have an additional track and platform plus more customer parking.

 History

 Early stations

-The first stations at this location were the Weston Stations of the Canadian National Railway (CNR) and Canadian Pacific Railway (CPR).
+The first stations at this location were the Weston stations of the Canadian National Railway (CNR) and Canadian Pacific Railway (CPR).

 GTR Weston / CNR Weston

-The CNR station was built in 1856 by the Grand Trunk Railway (GTR) south of John Street which was absorbed by the CNR in 1923.
+The CNR station was built south of John Street in 1856 by the Grand Trunk Railway (GTR), which was absorbed by the CNR in 1923.

 CPR Weston

 The Toronto, Grey and Bruce Railway (TG&B) went into service in 1871 on narrow gauge rail, which was converted to standard gauge track by 1881, and became part of the CPR in 1883.
-The CPR station was located on northside of John Street west of Rosemount Avenue, and was constructed circa 1900 replacing an earlier TG&B structure.
+The CPR station was located on the north side of John Street west of Rosemount Avenue, and was constructed circa 1900 replacing an earlier TG&B structure.
 The station last saw passenger service in 1957, and was subsequently used as an order office until its demolition in 1973.